sydneyeriksson/LanguageLearningFrontend/README.md

 ### Seamless Page Turning
-To make it easier for users to navigate to a specific page, I implemented a number input field where users can type in page numbers directly.

-To provide a more interactive and immersive experience, I designed a "page turn" image that mimics the action of turning a page in a real book.
-This image appears when the user hovers over it.
-When the user clicks on the image in the bottom left corner, the page number decrements by one.
-Similarly, clicking on the image in the bottom right corner increments the page number by one.

-I also added a small blank footer at the bottom of the page.
-This ensures that the "page turn" image doesn’t interfere with users trying to click on words, maintaining a smooth and user-friendly interaction.
+I also added a small footer at the bottom of the page that includes arrows.
+When clicked, these arrows allow users to increment or decrement the page number, enabling smooth navigation through pages.

 <img src="READMEimages/page_turn.png" alt="page_turn" width="400">